-Since Fishburn and Brams (1984), we know that almost all the well-known voting rules are vulnerable to the truncation paradox except the Plurality rule, the Plurality runoff and the Approval voting.
-In this paper, we have characterized all the three-candidate voting situations under which the truncation paradox can occur for scoring rules and scoring runoff rules under both the universal and the single-peaked domains.
-Then, we have computed the limiting probability of the truncation paradox.
+Since Fishburn and Brams (1984), we have known that almost all the well-known voting rules are vulnerable to the truncation paradox except the Plurality rule, Plurality runoff and Approval voting.
+In this paper, we have characterized all the threecandidate voting situations under which the truncation paradox can occur for scoring rules and scoring runoff rules under both the universal and the single-peaked domains.
+Then we computed the limiting probability of the truncation paradox.
 By comparing our results to those obtained by Lepelley and Merlin (2001) and Kamwa et al. (2018) concerning the likelihood of the Abstention paradox, we concluded that the Abstention paradox is less likely to occur than the truncation paradox.
-So, deciding to render voting compulsory in order to counter paradoxical outcomes due to the behavior of abstention seems to be not a good choice at all.
+Hence, making voting compulsory in order to counter the paradoxical outcomes caused by abstention behavior seems not to be a good choice at all.

-With single-peaked preferences, we found that the occurrence of the truncation paradox depends on the configuration of the second run: if the never-bottom ranked candidate loses the second run versus one of the other candidates, the truncation paradox never occurs; if this candidate is rushed out at the first stage, the truncation paradox never occurs with all the scoring runoff located between the Borda runoff and the Antiplurality runoff.
+With single-peaked preferences, we found that the occurrence of the truncation paradox depends on the configuration of the second run: if the never-bottom ranked candidate loses the second run versus one of the other candidates, the truncation paradox never occurs; if this candidate is rushed out at the first stage, the truncation paradox never occurs with all the scoring runoff rules located between the Borda runoff and the Antiplurality runoff.